What Is Coronavirus?

 The disease is now spreading rapidly in South Korea, Italy, and Iran at present.
 But is likely to be present but not yet detected in other populated countries in Asia and the Pacific.
 In several countries, including Italy, there is no apparent direct link to China, making it even more difficult for the virus to spread.

 Critics will say the authorities are imposing the blockade on Wuhan and that much of central China.
-But this step has failed, and that the containment strategy of the World Health Organization (WHO) has been unable.
+But this step has failed, and the containment strategy of the World Health Organization (WHO) has been unable.

 But there is little doubt that China’s crackdown has delayed the spread of the virus and has bought the rest of the world enough time to prepare.